Configuration Options

 Connection Issues

-• Try increasing the timeout value in advanced settings
+- Try increasing the timeout value in Settings

 Data Flow Problems